Bayesian Evidence Synthesis for the common effect model: Bayesian Evidence Synthesis

 \subsection{General Setting and notation}

-Suppose we have $K$ datasets each resulting from the same data generating model.
-The sample size of each dataset is denoted by $n_k$ and the size of the combined dataset is given by $N=\sum_{k=1}^K n_k$.
+Suppose we have $K$ studies each resulting from the same data generating model, i.e. the common effect model as defined above.
+The sample size of each study is denoted by $n_k$ and the size of the combined dataset is given by $N=\sum_{k=1}^K n_k$.
 Here we focus on the "simple" regression case where $p=1$ and ${X_1}$ can be either a continuous scalar covariate or a binary factor.
 The latter represents the case of a simple $t$-test comparing two groups, probably the most common problem encountered in the meta-analytic context.
-We assume that each dataset (or study) provides us with a statistic $\mathcal{T}_k$ arising from dataset $k$ with response data $\y_k$ and it evaluates the (same) null hypothesis $H_0$.
-This can be a Student $t$-test statistic $T_k$ (i.e. the $t$ statistic from study $k$ with $\nu_k=n_k-2$ degrees of freedom), a likelihood ratio statistic $\Lambda_k$, or, quite unlikely currently, a Bayes factor $BF_{10{k}}=BF_{k}$.
+We assume that each study $k$ with response data $\y_k$ provides a test statistic $\mathcal{T}_k$ suitable to evaluate the (same) null hypothesis $H_0$.
+This can be a Student $t$-test statistic $T_k$ (i.e. the $t$ statistic from study $k$ with $\nu_k=n_k-2$ degrees of freedom), a likelihood ratio statistic $\Lambda_k$, or, a Bayes factor $BF_{10{k}}=BF_{k}$.
 We will refer to a $T_k$ statistic as a \textit{directional} statistic, as it retains information about the sign of the effect, while $\Lambda$ and $BF$ are \textit{undirectional} (with respect to the null and alternative defined in \eqref{eq:2.1}).

 Furthermore, we will denote by $\widehat{\beta}_k$ the absolute estimated effect from study $k$.
-Note that for each of the ${T}_k=\widehat{\beta_k}/{SE}(\widehat{\beta_k})$, it holds that ${T}_k \sim t_{n_k-2}(\sqrt{ss_k} \beta^{sd}_k)$, where $t_{\nu}(c)$ a $t$ distribution with $\nu$ degrees of freedom and non-centrality parameter $c$, $ss_k=(n_k-1)s_k^2$ with $s_k^2$ denoting the sample variance of $X_1$ in dataset $k$ and $\beta^{sd}=\beta\tau^{-\frac{1}{2}}$ is the corresponding standardized, common across studies, effect size parameter; reminder: $\tau^{-1}$ is the error variance in the regression model.
+Note that for each of the ${T}_k=\widehat{\beta}_k/{SE}(\widehat{\beta}_k)$, it holds that ${T}_k \sim t_{n_k-2}(\sqrt{ss_k} \beta^{sd}_k)$, where $t_{\nu}(c)$ a $t$ distribution with $\nu$ degrees of freedom and non-centrality parameter $c$, $ss_k=(n_k-1)s_k^2$ with $s_k^2$ denoting the sample variance of $X_1$ in dataset $k$ and $\beta^{sd}=\beta\tau^{-\frac{1}{2}}$ is the corresponding standardized, common across studies, effect size parameter; reminder: $\tau^{-1}$ is the error variance in the regression model.
 For the case where $X_1$ is a binary factor (i.e. we have a two-sample $t$-test), then $ss_k={\frac{n_{k(1)}n_{k(2)}}{n_{k(1)}+n_{k(2)}}}$, where $n_{k(j)}$ is the sample size of group $j$ at study $k$.